Foooooood

 Mince, potatoes, onions, check.
 But then I realised I also had carrots and butternut and then, minutes before the stores close, I realised I had no harissa paste.

-So I scratched around the far back end of the ‘fridge, found some gochujang, harissa, tamarind, red curry paste, green curry paste, tahini… no harissa.
+So I scratched around the far back end of the ‘fridge, found some gochujang, tamarind, red curry paste, green curry paste, tahini… no harissa.

 So I Made A Plan.